goldfinch-eng/mono/packages/protocol/internal-audit/go-upgrade-audit.md

 - deposit
-  - The complexity of analyzing `DepositMade` events will increase
+  - the complexity of analyzing `DepositMade` events will increase
     - Now that approved operators can deposit on behalf of a UID holder, the poolToken `owner` param in `DepositMade` events is not necessarily the UID holder.
 The UId holder can make deposits from an arbitrary number of operator contracts.
       - Questions like "How many deposits has this end user made in a particular pool?",